Health Savings Account

-Schneider Electric opens an HSA for you and contributes to your account in late January each year you participate in the Schneider Electric GeoBlue CDHP + HSA medical option.
+If you are eligible for an HSA, Schneider Electric opens an HSA for you and contributes to your account in late January each year you participate in a Schneider Electric CDHP medical option.
 You can also make contributions to the HSA, up to IRS limits, as shown below.

-If you enroll in the GeoBlue CDHP + HSA option, you will be prompted to review and accept the terms and conditions associated with the HSA.
+If you enroll in a CDHP option, you will be prompted to review and accept the terms and conditions associated with the HSA.
 PayFlex, the HSA administrator, will reach out to you if they need additional information to set up your account.

 Key features of an HSA